US EPA to remove proposed EV volumes from biofuel blending rule - sources

 By Jarrett Renshaw and Stephanie Kelly

-NEW YORK, June 6 (Reuters) - The Biden administration will abandon a scheme to include the electric vehicle industry in the nation's biofuel blending program and will remove nearly 2 billion credits the ambitious expansion was expected to generate in a final rule set to be released later this month, three sources familiar with the matter told Reuters.
+NEW YORK, June 6 (Reuters) - The Biden administration will abandon a proposal to include the electric vehicle industry in the U.S. biofuel blending program and withdraw potentially billions of dollars worth of tradable credits that had been attributed to the scheme, three sources familiar with the matter told Reuters.

+Reuters had first reported in early May that the Environmental Protection Agency (EPA) was considering delaying the EV program over concerns the plan could trigger lawsuits.
+A final rule is set to be released later this month after review by the White House.

-The move pushes the administration further away from allowing electric vehicles to generate lucrative credits under the U.S. Renewable Fuel Standard, which companies such as Tesla Inc have pushed for over the last two years.
+Scrapping the plan pushes the administration further away from allowing electric vehicles to generate nearly 2 billion credits under the U.S. Renewable Fuel Standard over the next two years, something companies such as Tesla Inc TSLA.Ohave pushed for.
 The EV program would have been a boost to President Joe Biden's goal of electrifying the motor vehicle industry to fight climate change.

-The White House declined to comment, and the Environmental Protection Agency, which administers the RFS, did not respond to requests for comment.
-The White House is currently reviewing a final rule on biofuel blending mandates for the years 2023, 2024 and 2025.
+The EPA, which administers the RFS, said it was considering comments for a final rulemaking on biofuel blending mandates for the years 2023, 2024 and 2025 and could not comment further.

+The White House, which is currently reviewing a final rule on the biofuel mandates, declined to comment.

+The EPA proposed last year the inclusion of EVs into the RFS, in what would have been a major overhaul of an often contentious law that mandates that oil refiners must blend billions of gallons of biofuels into the nation's fuel mix, or buy tradable credits from those that do.

 ((Stephanie.Kelly@thomsonreuters.com; 646-737-4649; Reuters Messaging: stephanie.kelly.thomsonreuters.com@reuters.net))